NormanBitSolace/trivia/README.md

-# Trivia

-Trivia is a rudimentary app that I’m using to explore the notion that Xcode should auto generate an AppNavigator.swift file alongside AppDelegate.swift when creating a new "Single View App" project.
+# Exploration of a segue alternative

+Trivia is a rudimentary app to explore an alternative to using segues in view controllers (VC).
+While wiring segues using Interface Builder (IB) is fine for small projects the approach has several key drawbacks:

+* VC have to have knowledge of the next VC to complete the segue wiring.
+* VC have access model concerns outside of their requirements in order to pass data to other VC in segue logic.
+* VC aren’t re-usable and typically the storyboard concerns get combined.
+* VC get large because of all of these concerns.
+* Navigation logic is contained in VC.

+This project removes these concerns from the VC into `AppCoordinator.swift` and `AppNavigator.swift`. `AppCoordinator` owns the `AppNavigator`, model/data source, and navigation logic. `AppNavigator` is responsible for pushing, popping, presenting modal and popups, and child VC without knowledge of how they’re connected.
+This allows for code and storyboard re-use.
+By allowing VC to configure themselves with a closure that logic is independent of the VC lifecycle and thus testable.

 ## Reasoning
-Xcode currently uses a project’s target Main Interface setting to create a navigation or view controller.
+Xcode currently uses a project’s target Main Interface setting and the `@UIApplicationMain` annotation to create and connect a navigation or view controller.
 The reference to this controller is held by the `AppDelegate`’s `UIWindow` property.
-Suppose creating a new "Single View App" Xcode project auto generated an `AppNavigator.swift` file alongside `AppDelegate.swift`. `AppNavigator.swift` would contain a reference to the root navigation (or view) controller.
+Instead we give `AppNavigator.swift` a reference to the root navigation (or view) controller:

 ```swift
 class Navigator {